 Coherence can even insulate against failure of an entire data center, by clustering across multiple data centers and failing over the responsibilities of an entire data center.
 Again, this capability has been proven in production, with a Coherence customer running a mission-critical real-time financial system surviving a complete data center outage.

-Reliability refers to the percentage of time that an application can process correctly.
+Reliability refers to the percentage of time that an application is able to process correctly.
 In other words, an application may be available, yet unreliable if it cannot correctly handle the application processing.
-An example that illustrates high availability but low reliability is a mobile phone network: While most mobile phone networks have very high uptimes (referring to availability), dropped calls tend to be relatively common (referring to reliability).
+An example that we use to illustrate high availability but low reliability is a mobile phone network: While most mobile phone networks have very high uptimes (referring to availability), dropped calls tend to be relatively common (referring to reliability).

 Scalability refers to the ability of an application to predictably handle more load.
 An application exhibits linear scalability if the maximum amount of load that an application can sustain is directly proportional to the hardware resources that the application is running on.
 For example, if an application running on 2 servers can handle 2000 requests per second, then linear scalability would imply that 10 servers would handle 10000 requests per second.